ProjectLibertyLabs/siwf/README.md

 ## Description

-The SIWF is an application that facilitates using a selected Polkadot-compatible crypto wallet to perform sign-in and onboarding operations over Frequency.
+SIWF is an application that facilitates using a selected Polkadot-compatible crypto wallet to perform sign-in and onboarding operations over Frequency.

 ### Supported Operations